 Mexican artist Magali Lara has often turned her attention to autobiographical themes, centering her own portrait in early collages and, in later paintings and drawings, seeking out beauty in the everyday.
 In this text, writer and translator Elisa Wouk Almino reflects upon the intimacy of Lara's practice and suggests ways in which we may interpret the representational immediacy of her works.

 This text is a part of ISLAA’s Online Editorial series, which was launched in 2021 to bring international visibility to works from the organization’s collection and to foster novel research by historians, curators, and artists working in the field of Latin American art.
-The series presents critical, artistic, and academic texts in a multilingual format that encourages the participation of diverse communities in ISLAA’s program.
-Inviting collaborators ranging from scholars to artistic practitioners, the series acknowledges that the history of art is written both in the academy and on the ground.
-A Portuguese translation of this essay is forthcoming.
+By inviting collaborators who range from scholars to artistic practitioners, the multilingual series acknowledges that the history of art is written both in the academy and on the ground.

 When she was in her early twenties, Magali Lara made a series of collages that she titled Ventanas (Windows, 1977–78): wobbly rectangles that contain elements such as her self-portrait, an X-ray of her body, a photograph of a chair, an opaque wash of gray.
 These windows didn’t look outward but inward.
 Eventually, Lara made her way into the space of a house, depicting the bathroom, kitchen, and living room.
 Sometimes she narrowed in on individual objects: baby bottles, kettles, ironing boards, shower caps, buttons.
 There is something claustrophobic about Lara’s interiors, as though the light weren’t allowed in.
 The rooms are yellow, orange, blue, and red, but their tones are muted, thick with paint and layered with the lives and memories that permeate a house over the years.